-The GX GSM is an accessory for Venus-devices.
+The GX GSM is an accessory for GX-devices.
 It is a cellular modem; providing a mobile internet for the system and connection to Victron Remote Management (VRM).

 See also the GX GSM Product Page.